juxtin/llm-from-scratch/README.md

 - Training with learning rate warmup, cosine decay, and gradient clipping is complete.
 - The model can be loaded with pretrained weights from OpenAI, up to gpt2-xl.
 - There's a proof of concept for fine-tuning a model to classify text messages as spam or not spam.
+- LLM that is fine-tuned to follow simple instructions in progress

 # To run